mantidproject/conda-recipes/README.md

 $ anaconda upload /PATH/TO/CONDA/conda-bld/linux-64/mantid-framework-VERSION-py27_0.tar.bz2 -l nightly
 ```

+### Build using docker

+Can be done following instructions in ./docker/framework/run_docker_build.sh

 ## User installation of mantid framework conda package

 At the moment we only have packages available for the linux64 architecture.